Wxkyle/react-certification/react-cert/README.md

 ## Refactor to Utilize Hooks
 [x].
 Create a new branch called `hooks` and checkout this branch.
-2. Choose one of your class components and convert the component into a functional component that utilizes hooks.
+[x].
+Choose one of your class components and convert the component into a functional component that utilizes hooks.
 If you have already written every component in the app as a functional component, convert one of the functional components into a class component that utilizes at least two React lifecycle methods.
     - if you have already utilized a functional component in the app simply add a commment to identify your use of functional components as directed in the **Finish Project** section of this document.
 [x].
 Make sure to utilize at least 3 hooks in your app. (eg: useState, useEffect, etc) [x].
 Create a Pull Request (PR) for your code and merge it with the `master` branch.
 (Do not delete this branch.)